Doka LCA - Environmental Humour

 Kenneth Boulding, British economist (1910 - 1993).
 See also 'The Impossible Hamster'

-• "Economy is that strange notion suggesting that if you are not doing better this year than last year, you're doing very poorly indeed."
+• "Economy is that strange notion suggesting that if in this year you are not doing better than last year, you're doing very poorly indeed."

 Franz Hohler, Swiss author